JennyYu2/Projects/Tetris for Life/README.md

 ## How to run

-To view the website right click on the file "index.html" and select "open with Chrome," doing so will open a Chrome tab to the website's home page.
+To view the website, download all files and folders.
+Right click on the file "index.html" and select "open with Chrome," doing so will open a Chrome tab to the website's home page.

 Known Bugs: None